-Use this worksheet to capture ideas and plans for Step 2.
 This step requires a lot of information gathering.
-Assign responsibility for this collected so it can easily be shared. s work and a deadline.
-Re ecord information What needs to be done?
+Assign responsibility for this work and a deadline.
+Record information collected so it can easily be shared.
+What needs to be done?
 Who will do this?
 By when?
 Develop a one-page Community Profile.
 Gather and review other community plans.
 Prepare a written summary that lists these and identifies how they connect to recreation.
 Update your Community Recreation Facilities Inventory.
 Compile and/or update your List of Community Groups and Associations (Tool 2.1).
 Prepare and/or update your Recreation Programs and Services Inventory (Tool 2.2).
 Review the information gathered.
-What are some of your community's streng format that is easy to share with your community. gths and assets?
-Prepare e this information in a Design a simple communications plan (Tool 2.5).
-Use Tool 2.3 and 2.4 to identify strategies to engage diverse groups and ind ividuals in your communi ty.
+What are some of your community's strengths and assets?
+Prepare this information in a format that is easy to share with your community.
+Design a simple communications plan (Tool 2.5).
+Use Tool 2.3 and 2.4 to identify strategies to engage diverse groups and individuals in your community.
 Ask: What does our community need to know about the planning process?
-V promote interest?
-Vhat types of messages and media will What are different ways to share messages?
-What types of communication v work well in our commun ity?
+What types of messages and media will promote interest?
+What are different ways to share messages?
+What types of communication work well in our community?
 Who will be responsible for communicating?
-Can we do this without extra he lp?
+Can we do this without extra help?
 When will we start these activities?
 What time of year works best?